Cadillac DTS: Other uses

-The DTS was available as a 'coachbuilder' chassis for aftermarket conversion into either limousines, or hearses.
+The DTS was available as a "coachbuilder" chassis for aftermarket conversion into either limousines, or hearses.
 The limousine model was designated V4U, and the hearse model was designated B9Q.
 These were only available to manufacturers named as Cadillac Master Coachbuilders, meaning they were certified by General Motors to modify them.
 The coachbuilder chassis are an incomplete car, with no rear doors, trunk, rear windshield, and other parts not used during the conversion.
-These models also included 8 lug wheels, upgraded suspension components, as well as a transmission cooler.
+These models also included eight lug wheels, upgraded suspension components, and a transmission cooler.